dylankane/hardcopy/README.md

 email address if they are interested in learning more.
 In the footer of every page there is a simple email input box witha submit button.
 It is as simple as that.
 Once a user has submitted there emailaddress they are notified and tolsd they will recieve their first newlwtter, on the first week of the next month.
 The email address are stored in its own model within the database with no links to other models, keeping it seperate.
 The site staff now have access to a list of subscibers to forward the monthly newsletters to.

-- Consider using the same `send_mail()` functionality used on the `webhook_handler.py` file.
-    - You can trigger an email sent out to subscribed users when new products are added to the site!

 ## Testing

 For all testing, please refer to the [TESTING.md](TESTING.md) file.